shleyze/figmate/README.md

 ]
 ```

-As a path you can specify the page or group and it's possible to be nested as you need by devider `/`
+As a path you can specify the page or group and it's possible to be nested as you need by divider `/`

 | Type         | Description                                             |
 |--------------|---------------------------------------------------------|